ncobase/ncore/extension/README.md

 # NCore Extension System

-> A flexible and robust extension that provides dynamic loading, lifecycle management, and inter-module
+> A flexible and robust extension system that provides dynamic loading, lifecycle management, dependency handling, and inter-module communication capabilities.
-> communication capabilities.

 ## Overview

 The Extension System is designed to provide a plugin architecture that allows for:

 - Dynamic loading/unloading of extensions
+- Automatic extension self-registration
+- Smart dependency management with support for weak dependencies
 - Service discovery and registration
 - Event-driven communication between extensions
 - Lifecycle management